Ireland in the Eurovision Song Contest 2025: Calls for boycott

-On 8 May 2025, more than 350 independent Irish television and film producers have signed an open letter urging the European Broadcasting Union (EBU) to reconsider 's participation in the contest.
+On 8 May 2025, more than 350 independent Irish television and film producers signed an open letter urging the European Broadcasting Union (EBU) to reconsider 's participation in the contest.
 The letter came in response to a statement made by Eurovision director Martin Green, who defended the EBU's decision to allow Israel to remain in the competition.
 The following day, a protest outside RTÉ in Dublin urged the broadcaster to boycott the contest over Israel's participation, citing alleged war crimes in Gaza and accusing Israel of using the contest to "culture wash" its actions.
 The demonstration featured actor Stephen Rea, several artists, activists, and union representatives.
 Protesters referenced the suspension of Russia and Belarus as precedent and noted support from over 70 former Eurovision contestants.
-While RTÉ Director-General Kevin Bakhurst said that it would not pull out from the contest, he confirmed that he, along with RTÉ's Director of Video, Steve Carson, held a meeting with the EBU regarding Israel’s participation.
+While RTÉ Director-General Kevin Bakhurst said that it would not pull out from the contest, he confirmed that he, along with RTÉ's Director of Video, Steve Carson, had held a meeting with the EBU regarding Israel’s participation.